therecharge/therecharge.io.old/README.md

 - Nomics has been added from Footer.
 - The contract scan address has been added to the Record Token page.

-### October
+### End of August.
+- [Mobile] We solved the error that the scroll disappeared when expanding the menu.
+- Bridge address from HT to ETH has been changed.
+- Docs UI Bug Minior fixed
-- Team members & Advisors have been added to About.
+- BEP item has been added in Analytics.
+- The APY maximum value has been raised.
-- Uniswap's RCG has also been changed to be reflected in Analytics' TVL.
+- The URL has been changed to Footer.
-- Wallet discconnect In some environments, errors that do not work correctly have been resolved.

 # Getting Started with Create React App